lnx-search/lnx-book/README.md

 ## The lnx-book

-This the markdown book deployed on cloudflare
+This the markdown book deployed on cloudflare, at the moment the book is made manually until I work out ci